AdemJensen/VotingChain/README.md

 - **Secure and Transparent**: The voting results are stored on the Ethereum blockchain, which is secure and tamper-proof.
 - **ERC-721 Based Voting Token**: Using ERC-721 tokens to represent the voting rights of voters.
 - **Multi-user Support**: The system supports multiple users, each with their own Ethereum account.
+- **Fully Operational Backend**: The backend is implemented in Golang and MySQL, which can handle large amounts of data.

 <table>
   <tr>